Four Dollar Store Myths Debunked

 Even so, China exports billions worth of merchandise to the U.S. and Canada.
 Even excluding all of the machinery, electronics and other expensive items, dollar stores aren’t the only ones selling Chinese merchandise.
 The princess figurine I brought back from Disney World a few years ago was made in China, as are most of this American icon’s souvenirs.

-There is no proof of this.
 Dollar-store buyers develop relationships with manufacturers and are on the spot to snap up overstock.
 If you’ve be stung before, do what you would do in any other store — check the best-before date.
 How long would customers keep buying the candy if everything they bought turned out to be stale?

 Dollar Store Batteries Are Poor Quality

 While this may have been true in the past, the dollar stores with which I’m familiar now sell brand-name batteries like Panasonic and Sunbeam.
 For a bit more, you can even buy Duracell batteries at Dollarama.
 Again, if you’re leery, check the best-before date, which is printed in bold on one of the lower corners of the package.

 There Must Be Something Wrong with Brand-Name Beauty Products

 Years ago, I phoned and a Unilever Canada rep confirmed that a Dove product bought at my local dollar store was their product, made in Canada.
 How did it get there?
 Dollar store buyers back then would take overstock from big manufacturers or leftover products that had had packaging updated for larger markets.

 These days, major manufacturers are eager to take advantage of the dollar store’s popularity to sell more product.